trixi-framework/FTObjectLibrary/Docs/UsersGuide.md

           CALL testSuite % performTests()

-The test subroutines have no arguments.
+The test subroutines have no arguments or include optional data.
 The interface is

           ABSTRACT INTERFACE
-             SUBROUTINE testSuiteFunction()
+              SUBROUTINE testSuiteFunction(optData)
+                 CHARACTER(LEN=1), POINTER, OPTIONAL :: optData(:)
               END SUBROUTINE testSuiteFunction
           END INTERFACE

 The test functions should USE the FTAssertions module as in the previous section.
 You don't have to do any reporting code in your tests, however.
 Reporting is managed by the testSuiteManager at the end of performTests.
-Look at the Testing directory in the repository for examples on how to set up testing.
+Look at the [Testing](../Testing) directory in the repository for examples on how to set up testing.

 **Definition:**